 The idea of Pelosi holding court on anti-Semitism has met with some ridicule from Brits.

 But perhaps it is not Pelosi’s lack of political charisma or knowledge on Brexit that is to blame for the paucity of British media coverage.
 She is not well-known in the U.K., nor is she seen by those who do recognize her as a major political player.
-It is both the blessing and curse of the American presidential system that there is only one Big Kahuna capable of commanding media attention; it seems the Brit public would rather deal with the organ grinder.We value your comments!
-Please weigh in on our comment section below.
+It is both the blessing and curse of the American presidential system that there is only one Big Kahuna capable of commanding media attention; it seems the Brit public would rather deal with the organ grinder.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com